On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Lens Spaces in

-On the other hand, a smooth $4$-manifold $W_{m,n}$ with $\pi_1=1$, $b_2=b_2^+=1$, and boundary $L(p_{m,n},q_{m,n})$ can be obtained from a $\mathbb{Q}$-homology $\mathbb{CP}^2$ construction, as follows.
-Note that $p_{m,n}-q_{m,n}=m^2$, and that Start with the configuration given by the union of the zero section and a fiber in the Hirzebruch surface $\Sigma_n$ of degree $n$, as shown in Figure \ref{fig:example2} (a).
-Blowing up the marked intersection point twice, we obtain the configuration of rational curves depicted in Figure \ref{fig:example2} (b).
-Next, blow up the marked intersection point $m-2$ times, followed by a single blow-up at the final $(-1)$-curve.
-This results in the configuration of rational curves shown in Figure \ref{fig:example2} (c).
+Start with a configuration given by the union of the zero section and a fiber in the Hirzebruch surface $\Sigma_n$ of degree $n$, as shown in Figure \ref{fig:example2} (a).
+By blowing up the marked intersection point twice, we obtain a configuration of rational curves depicted in Figure \ref{fig:example2} (b).
+Next, blow up the marked intersection point $m-2$ times, followed by a single blow-up at the final $(-1)$-curve, so that we have a configuration of rational curves shown in Figure \ref{fig:example2} (c).

 Let $\tilde{S}_{m,n}$ denote the resulting surface, obtained by blowing up $\Sigma_n$ a total of $m+1$ times.
 Let $D$ denote the union of all rational curves given in Figure \ref{fig:example2} (c), except for the $(-1)$-curve.
 (Thus, $D$ consists of $m+2$ rational curves.)
-Let $\pi:\tilde{S}_{m,n}\to S_{m,n}$ denote the contraction of $D$.
+Let $\pi\colon \tilde{S}_{m,n}\to S_{m,n}$ denote the contraction of $D$.
 Then the surface $S_{m,n}$ is a $\mathbb{Q}$-homology $\mathbb{CP}^2$ with a unique cyclic singularity of type $(p_{m,n},p_{m,n}-q_{m,n})$, and $\tilde{S}_{m,n}$ is its minimal resolution.
 Let $W_{m,n}$ denote the complement of the cone neighborhood of the singularity in $S_{m,n}$.
 Then $W_{m,n}$ is a smooth $4$-manifold with $b_1=0$, $b_2=b_2^+=1$, and $\partial W_{m,n}=L(p_{m,n},q_{m,n})$.